Disclaimer: this post contains affiliate links. Last update: Jan 2021

 Enjoy a day in the city beaches or take a ride further away from the city to discover more stunning beaches in new surroundings.

-The city beaches have life guards, restaurants and bars next to them, but they do get rather busy in summer months.
+The city beaches have life guards, restaurants, and bars next to them, but they do get rather busy in the summer months.

-If you travel a bit further up, to Pissouri or Governors beach, it feels much more authentic with less crowds.
+If you travel a bit further up, to Pissouri or Governors beach, it feels much more authentic with fewer crowds.

-If you find yourself in Troodos mountains, you shouldn’t miss a chance to visit one of the ancient monasteries here.
-Some are more accessible than others, but well worth a trip.
+If you find yourself in the Troodos mountains, you shouldn’t miss a chance to visit one of the ancient monasteries here.
+Some are more accessible than others but well worth a trip.

 Read more: Omodos Monastery